Boral Bombo Quarry

 - Boral Bombo Quarry - Modification (Fill Importation) Application: Surface Water Assessment

-The site’s planning consent permits material to be exported using both the existing road and rail accesses into Boral’s landholding via Panama Street, reflecting the site’s initial purpose as a quarry.
+The site’s planning consent permits material to be exported using both the road and rail accesses into Boral’s landholding via Panama Street, reflecting the site’s initial purpose as a quarry.

 To be able to import material such as clean fill, the consent needs to be modified.
 Accordingly, we’ve prepared a modification for submission to Kiama Council for assessment.